nd1012/LSC/README.md

 1. Use the `onload` attribute of the HTML `body` tag to place initialization JavaScript for a page (don't use `attachEventListener` for this).
 LCS will execute the script, if the attribute was found.
 2. Attach to the `load` and `navigate` event of the `LSC.events` object to run code on the first initialization and every time the HTML of another page was displayed.

+The same problem exists with the `beforeunload` and `unload` DOM events.
+Here you may attach to the `beforenavigate` event of the `LSC.events` object instead.

 For websites that rely heavy on JavaScript that depends on the normal page initialization events the browser sends usually, this may not be a solution :(